Hector2024/ops-reading-notes/reading7.md

 5. What is SFTP?

--SFTP is SSH's file transfer protocol
+- SFTP is SSH's file transfer protocol